HomeSpecialties › General Surgery

 How to optimise your application

-The honest read: Because the program is capped by the number of accredited posts and the interview is worth half your score, the work is front-loaded: build the operative experience, references and CV that get you selected, then perform in the interview.
-Most of that happens during the unaccredited years before SET 1.
+The honest read: The program is capped by accredited posts and the interview is worth half your score, so the work is front-loaded: build the operative experience, references and CV that get you selected, then perform in the interview — most of it during the unaccredited years before SET 1.

 • Pass the GSSE early (tied to Eligibility, start PGY1–2) — It's a hard gate — you must pass the Generic Surgical Sciences Examination before the application closing date, so sit it well ahead of applying.